Union Day of Dance and Tournament

-There will be dancing in the streets of Ripon between 11am and 3pm.
-The teams
+The will be dancing took place in the streets of Ripon between 11am and 3pm.

-below will be performing on the Market Square, at the Workhouse Museum, in Spa
+The teams below performed on the Market Square, at the Workhouse Museum, in Spa

 Gardens and outside the Cathedral.

-At 3 o' clock there will be a tournament on
+At 3 o' clock there was a tournament on the

-teams are competing for best traditional dance, best own dance and best
+Market Square.
+Teams were competing for best traditional dance, best own dance

-musician.
-This will be followed by the SDU's AGM.
+and best musician.
+This was followed by the SDU's AGM.

-to dance and drink.
-Pubs we hope to dance in include the White Horse, King
+Cinquefoil Rapper toured the pubs to dance and drink.
+Pubs included the White

-Billy, Royal Oak, So!
-Bar, Golden Lion, One Eyed Rat and the Magdalens.
+Horse, King Billy, Royal Oak, So!
+Bar, Golden Lion, One Eyed Rat and the

 Goathland Plough Stots are